dexterford77/tetris/README.md

 ### NOTES

 No-frills Tetris built from the ground up using only basic JavaScript, jQuery, HTML, & CSS.
-Uses the Model-View-Controller (MVC) & Revealing Module Pattern to organize game logic.
+Uses the Model-View-Controller (MVC) & Revealing Module patterns to organize game logic.

 No tutorials were used; it is 100% custom code.